-3. Subject to the SRC Act, this licence is for the period commencing on 12.01am (Australian Eastern Standard Time) on 1 July 2007 and ending on midnight (Australian Eastern Standard Time) on 30 June 2009 ("the period of this licence").
+3. Subject to the SRC Act, this licence is for the period commencing at 12.01am (Australian Eastern Daylight Time) on 1 January 2015 and ending at midnight (Australian Eastern Standard Time) on 30 June 2018 (the period of this licence).